\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals

 (iii) ``Wannier B'': \textit{ab initio} Wannier-interpolated Hamiltonian with 20 WFs, which reproduces DFT eigenvalues within {[}$E_{F}$-6 eV, $E_{F}$+7.7 eV{]}.
 From Fig. \ref{fig:gr-hbn}(a), it can be seen that ``Wannier B'' perfectly reproduces DFT bands.

-From Fig. \ref{fig:gr-hbn}(b)-(d), we find that ``Wannier A'' and ``Wannier B'' results of LPGE, SHG and THG susceptibilities are identical, and TB leads to similar results.
-The curves of TB results have the same shapes as \textit{ab initio} results based on Wannier function, and the ratios of TB results to \textit{ab initio} results range from 63\% to 123\%, which are insignificant.
-Therefore, our results indicate that a minimum TB model and a minimum Wannierization setup are good enough for simulations of LPGE and LHG (within RTA) of graphene-hBN.
+From Fig. \ref{fig:gr-hbn}(b)-(d), we find that ``Wannier A'' and ``Wannier B'' results of LPGE, SHG and THG coefficients (susceptibilities) are identical, and TB leads to qualitatively similar results.
+The curves of TB results have the same shapes as \textit{ab initio} results based on Wannier functions, but there are quantitative differences and the ratios of TB results to \textit{ab initio} results range from 63\% to 123\%.
+Therefore, our results indicate that a minimum TB model and a minimum Wannierization setup are good for qualitative studies and quantitative simulations respectively of LPGE and LHG (within the RTA) of graphene-hBN.
 This conclusion however may not applicable if band structures are complicated and/or spin-orbit coupling plays a crucial role, in which cases sophisticated \textit{ab initio} Wannierization setups are required.
-Additionally, it is found that TB results are insensitive to the nearest-neighbor hoping parameter $t$ (not shown), so that to cure the differences between TB and \textit{ab initio} results, farther-neighbor hoppings are probably needed.
+Additionally, it is found that TB results are insensitive to the nearest-neighbor hoping parameter $t$ (not shown), so that to cure the differences between TB and \textit{ab initio} results, the so-called ``${\bf \widehat{r}}$-hopping'' corrections\citep{ibanez2022assessing} and/or farther-neighbor hoppings are probably needed.